Do you find it hard to get started on a healthy lifestyle, even though you know it’s what you need?

 Eating Good – this means eating foods with lots of nutrients – vitamins and minerals, good fats, protein, complex carbohydrates.
 Stay away from processed foods, and foods with added sugar.
 Avoid eating too much salty food.
 Drink plenty of water.

-Exercise – exercise moderate to intensely 3-5 times a week.
-Also you should do at least some light or moderate exercise like walking every day if you can.
-Get the heart rate up with jogging, cycling, swimming, sports, brisk walking etc. Mix in some strength training as well several times a week.
+Exercise – exercise moderately to intensely 3-5 times a week.
+Also, you should do at least some light exercise like walking every day if you can.
+Get the heart rate up with jogging, cycling, swimming, sports, brisk walking, etc. Mix in some strength training as well several times a week.

 Rest -to stay healthy you should avoid intense and constant stress.
 Eating good and exercising helps this a lot, but also you should put in a special effort to deeply relax regularly.
 Take up meditation, or research various other things to deeply relax your body and mind.

 Also, follow good and consistent sleep hygiene so that you mostly get 7-8 hours a sleep a night.
 Don’t panic though if you are sleeping less, but definitely do everything you can to get enough sleep.